Get your hands on history with interactive carts, step right into history with our Historic Theater, and more!

-Tour a current exhibition at the Sackler Gallery of Art, followed by a related art activity.
+Tour a current exhibition at the Sackler Gallery of Art, followed by an art activity.

 Bring your young, budding artists and participate in fun hands-on activities that will be sure to spark their creativity!

 Tiger Tracks, Amazonia Science Gallery, Reptile Discovery Center, Kids' Farm, and

 Highlights include the Insect Zoo, Q?rius jr. Discovery Room, Live Butterflies.